kriosmane/hive-os/README.md

 ```
 #### Laravel
-Once Laravel HiveOs is installed, You need to register the service provider.
+First You need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 ```php
 'providers' => [